 You probably have some sense of what repossession is and how it works.
 But just in case you don’t, let’s address it here.

 There is another kind of loan that can result in repossession: title loans.
-These are a type of bad credit loan (also known as “no credit check loans“) that are secured by the title to your car or truck and come with average annual interest rates of 300 percent.
+These are a type of bad credit loan that are secured by the title to your car or truck and come with average annual interest rates of 300%.
 According to the Consumer Financial Protection Bureau (CFPB), one in five title loans ends with the borrower’s vehicle being repossessed.

 Don’t wait to act.